-When deciding to live outside your own country, you can expect to undergo a certain level of culture shock.
-Moving from America to living as an expat in China has given me quite a many cultural shock experiences.
+When deciding to live outside your own country, as an expat, you can expect to undergo a certain level of culture shock.
+Moving from America to living as an expat in China has given me quite a many reverse cultural shock experiences.
 Things are undoubtedly going to be different.
 The food will be different, the people will be different, even your daily routine will be different.
 Perhaps that weekly movie night you used to do will end up getting canceled because there just aren’t that many English movies playing in your host country.
 Whatever the reason, culture shock is a given.
 You expect things will be different when you move abroad for the first time.

 I’ve been living as an expat in Shanghai for almost 7 years now and have gone back to my home country a total of three times in those 7 years.
 Each time, I notice something new and strange that I didn’t notice before.
 It’s odd feeling like a stranger in your own country, but that’s how it feels.
 I recently traveled back to San Diego for a couple weeks over the summer of 2018 and from the moment I stepped off the plane in LAX, I was bombarded with a strange sense of being in a foreign place.

 It’s a total reverse cycle.
 I am missing my expat life.

 What are the stages of Reverse Culture Shock?